cgroza/GraffiTE/README.md

 - `--vg_call_threads`: threads for calling genotypes with `vg call` on graph alignments.
 Default is 1.
 - `--vg_call_memory`: RAM limit for calling genotypes with `vg call` on graph alignments.
 Default is unset.

-- `--min_mapq`: Minimum mapping quality to consider when counting read depth on nodes.
+- `--min_mapq`: minimum mapping quality to consider when counting read depth on nodes.
 Default is 0.
-- `--min_support`: Minimum required read depth on `allele,bubble` to consider for genotyping.
+- `--min_support`: minimum required read depth on `allele,bubble` to consider for genotyping.
 The first number is the minimum read depth on allele, and the second is the minimum depth on the entire bubble/locus.
 Default is `2,4`.
+- `--merge_vcf_memory`: amount of memory allocated for merging VCFs after genotyping on pangenome.
+Default is 10G.
+- `--merge_vcf_time`: amount of time allocated for merging VCFs after genotyping on pangenome.
+Default is 1h.

 #### GraffiTE modes